yuvalsol/TwitchChatToSubtitles/README.md

 --RegularSubtitles      Convert Twitch chat to regular subtitles.
 --RollingChatSubtitles  Convert Twitch chat to rolling chat subtitles.
 --StaticChatSubtitles   Convert Twitch chat to static chat subtitles.
+--ChatTextFile          Save Twitch chat to a text file.
 ```

 The full path to the Twitch chat JSON file.
 The name of the subtitles file is the same as the name of the JSON file with .srt extension.